 The coolest and most “hip” Miami experience: Wynwood

 This up and coming area used to be kind of a slum.
 But recent massive efforts to revitalize Wynwood have completed transformed it.

 The most obvious change is the artwork here.
-It’s honestly more impressive street artwork than almost anywhere outside of Melbourne Australia.
+It’s honestly more impressive street artwork than even in New York City.